Srijal97/Personal-Website/_pages/about.md

 My research interests lie at the intersection of applied control, robotics and embedded systems.
 As my work is highly applied, I spend the majority of my time (almost all of it if I'm honest) debugging software to ensure that our robots work reliably on the field.
 I am experienced in developing software and hardware to support not just the central research problem but the entire application ecosystem.
 I also like working with microcontrollers and embedded computers along with all the high power and low power circuits around them.

 Presently, I am working as a Graduate Research Assistant with Dr. Derek Paley on the DARPA Triage Challenge, where we build robots to perform triage in a mass casualty incident.
-During my M.S.
-I developed electric scooters that can autonomously drive back to a parking lot to reduce the clutter that they create.